skeswa/denim/README.md

 The only way to create a mutable `struct` instance is to create it with the `mut` keyword.

+TODO(skeswa): perhaps left-hand mut should be distinct from right-hand mut.

 ```rust
 let my_mut_car = mut Car {